cybera/python-adi/README.md

 The following will get you into a bash shell where you can test out changes to the package.
-By default, it's connected to the adi_default network, which assumes that you've got ADI running locally.
+By default, it's connected to the adi_default network, which assumes that you've got Synthi running locally.
 We'll probably want to make this configurable later.

 ```bash